NagiosEnterprises/nagiosbpi/README.md

 Installation on Nagios XI
 -------------------------
+<b>BPI should be installed by default on Nagios XI</b>.
+In the case that it
+isn't, follow these steps:

 1. Download the zip file onto a machine that can access XI from the web interface.